Mthuli Ncube is a member of Associate Faculty at the School. These are former members of faculty who retain a link to the School.

 From 2014 to 2016 Professor Ncube led a multi-disciplinary project on the Economics of HIV (Rethink HIV) project at the Blavatnik School of Government as Professor of Public Policy.

-He joined from the African Development Bank Group (AfDB), where he was as Chief Economist and Vice President.
+He joined the Blavatnik School from the African Development Bank Group (AfDB), where he was Chief Economist and Vice President.
 He is ranked as a top economic thinker on Africa and globally.
-As Vice President, and Chief Economist of the AfDB. he led the strategic thinking within the bank on development issues, and directly supervised the development Research, Statistics, and capacity development. and general knowledge management, and strategy.
-He led and guided the development of the Bank’ 10 term Strategy (2013-2022).
-He championed the “inclusive growth” agenda that underpins the bank’s long-term strategy, and creating an “Inclusive Growth Index” for Africa.
+As Vice President and Chief Economist of the AfDB he led the strategic thinking within the bank on development issues, and directly supervised the development Research, Statistics, and capacity development, general knowledge management, and strategy.
+He led and guided the development of the Bank’s '10 term Strategy' (2013-2022).
+He championed the “inclusive growth” agenda that underpins the bank’s long-term strategy, and created an “Inclusive Growth Index” for Africa.
 He represented the AfDB in external engagements and spokesperson on economic/development issues.
 He has led policy dialogue activities with governments in Africa and globally.

 He has published numerous books, papers and articles in the area of economics and political economy and finance.
 Some of his recent books include: Monetary Policy and the Economy in South Africa (Macmillan 2013); Quantitative Easing and its Impact on US, UK Europe and Japan (2013); Africa’s Middleclass (2014); African Financial Markets and Monetary Policy (2009); and The Oxford Companion of the Economics of South Africa (co-edited, Oxford University Press, 2015).

-He is a regular commentator in media such as the BBC, Financial Times and Wall Street Journal.
+He is a regular commentator in media such as the BBC, the Financial Times and The Wall Street Journal.